Benchmark and Tasks¶

 random_dense_feature— simplest standard baselinescene_dense_feature— strongest cross-environment generalization testrandom_sparse_feature_samples819— sparse reconstruction benchmark

-These three tasks provide a good initial coverage of:
+Together, these three tasks provide a good initial coverage of:

 - standard prediction